myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 #### Getting Real-Time Device Data

-After devices are activated and begin transmitting data to Cayenne, the Cayenne API can be used to query real-time data on the device.
-Let's take a look at the Tank Monitoring sample app and see how it uses the Cayenne API to fetch current device status so that it can be displayed on the *Status* screen.
+After devices are activated and begin transmitting data to Cayenne, the Cayenne REST API can be used to query real-time data on the device.
+Let's take a look at the Tank Monitoring sample app and see how it uses the Cayenne REST API to fetch current device status so that it can be displayed on the *Status* screen.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170525074129/Tank-Monitoring-Status-screen.png" width="346" height="615" alt="Sample App Status screen"><br/><br/></p>